 Dr. Bobby Niemann works as a neurologist in Bryan, TX and San Angelo, TX.
-He takes Blue Cross/Blue Shield, Blue Choice, Blue Cross Blue Shield Bronze, and more.
-Dr. Niemann attended medical school at the University of Texas Medical Branch School of Medicine.
+He is in-network for Blue Cross/Blue Shield, Blue Choice, Blue Cross Blue Shield Bronze, and more.
+Dr. Niemann studied medicine at the University of Texas Medical Branch School of Medicine.

-Dr. Uma Saligram's area of specialization is neurology (brain & spinal cord disease).
-She accepts United Healthcare Choice, United Healthcare HSA, and Humana HMO, in addition to other insurance carriers.
-She attended medical school at the University of Kentucky College of Medicine.
+Dr. Uma Saligram is a neurology (brain & spinal cord disease) specialist in Bryan, TX.
+She is an in-network provider for several insurance carriers, including United Healthcare Choice, United Healthcare HSA, and Humana HMO.
+Dr. Saligram is a graduate of the University of Kentucky College of Medicine.

 Conditions / Treatments

 Medicare Patient Ethnicity

 Medicare Patient Gender